Zulu Main Page

 They are not only great concert performers, but also excellent communicators who can deliver outdoor performances for special events, festivals, summer-seasons, galas.
 During term-time they offer a range of educational workshops for young people of all ages and abilities.

-They are excellent communicators who excel in daytime outdoor performances for special events, festivals, summer-seasons, galas (and have even been invited to perform at weddings).
+They excel in daytime outdoor performances for special events, festivals, summer-seasons, galas (and weddings).
 They also play festival, theatre and arts centre concerts.
 During term-time they offer a range of educational workshops for young people of all ages and abilities and do workshop days in schools all over the country.

-A typical show from ZULU encompasses: Maskandi (indigenous Zulu music as well as traditional song & dance compilations comprising of Zulu psalms (AMAHUBO); traditional songs (AMACULO ESINTU); and various genres of traditional dance (i.e. iINGOMA, UMZANSI, ISIGENYANE, NENDLAMU).
+A typical show from ZULU encompasses: Maskandi (indigenous Zulu music as well as traditional song & dance including Zulu psalms (AMAHUBO); traditional songs (AMACULO ESINTU); and various genres of traditional dance (i.e. iINGOMA, UMZANSI, ISIGENYANE, NENDLAMU).
 They place great value on the oral relaying of information from the older generation to the youngest (UKUTHAMUNDWA).

 ZULU Tradition , is also an educational company grounded firmly in the curriculum of Africa's rich history and the established paradigms of Zulu philosophy.

-ZULU Tradition have performed at the British Museum for Mandela Day, The South African High Commission for the British Red Cross, Wickam Festival (Hampshire), Saltburn Folk Festival, Derby Tradition Festival, Sunderland Festival, Birdsedge Village Festival, Wallingford Festival, Towersey Festival (Oxon), Broadstairs Folk Week, the Platform Morecambe, the Georgian Theatre Royal in Richmond, The Junction, Goole, Landmark Arts Teddington, Mill Arts in Banbury, the Square Chapel Arts in Halifax, The Old Laundry Theatre, Bowness, plus community concerts for Night Out scheme in Wales, Live and Local in Derbyshire and Staffordshire and the Shindig touring Scheme in Worcestershire.
+ZULU Tradition have performed at venues and events including: Buckingham Palace, the British Museum for Mandela Day, The South African High Commission for the British Red Cross, Sidmouth International Festival, Wickam Festival (Hampshire), Saltburn Folk Festival, Derby Tradition Festival, Sunderland Festival, Birdsedge Village Festival, Wallingford Festival, Towersey Festival (Oxon), Broadstairs Folk Week, the Platform Morecambe, the Georgian Theatre Royal in Richmond, The Junction, Goole, Landmark Arts Teddington, Mill Arts in Banbury, the Square Chapel Arts in Halifax, The Old Laundry Theatre, Bowness, plus community concerts for Night Out scheme in Wales, Live and Local in Derbyshire and Staffordshire and the Shindig touring Scheme in Worcestershire.

-Despite their extensive work at outdoor events during the warmer weather, the performers of ZULU Tradition are no stangers to the big stage.
+Despite their extensive work at outdoor events during the warmer weather, the performers of ZULU Tradition are no stangers to the big concert stage.
 They have taken their Zulu culture to many audiences.
-Individually and collectively they have graced many stages from London to Moscow as significant parts of larger productions.
+Individually and collectively they have graced many stages from London to Moscow as significant parts of larger productions as well as a company in their own right.